gcalderone/Gnuplot.jl/docs/src/options.md

 end
 ```

-The above code will be automatically when you first load the package with `using Gnuplot`.
+The above code will be automatically executed when you first load the package with `using Gnuplot`.